kylanhurt/telos-arbitration-fix/README.md

 **Note**: If the case didn't receive any offer before cancelling, the fee will be returned to the claimant.
 Otherwise, the fee will be kept and added to available funds.

-If an offer is accepted, the case will be moved to `ARBS_ASSIGNED`
+If an offer is accepted, the case will be moved to `ARB_ASSIGNED`

 ### Case Management